Nicholas Kazan

-Nicholas Kazan (/ˈkəˈzæn/; born September 15, 1945) is an American screenwriter, film producer and director.
+Nicholas Kazan (/ˈkəˈzæn/; born September 15, 1945) is an American filmmaker.

 Early life

-Kazan was born in New York, the son of Greek-American director Elia Kazan and his first wife, playwright Molly Kazan (née Mary Day Thacher).
+Kazan was born in New York, the son of Greek-American director Elia Kazan and his first wife, playwright Molly Kazan (née Thacher).
+His father was an Anatolian Greek.
 Through his mother, Kazan is a descendant of classicist and college administrator Thomas Anthony Thacher, Yale president Jeremiah Day, and founding father Roger Sherman.

 Career

 Kazan, a noted playwright, premiered his play Mlle.
 God (2011) in Los Angeles with the Ensemble Studio Theatre-LA.
 A dark comedy, it reinvents Frank Wedekind's "Lulu" character.
 Kazan said he was inspired "most of all by Louise Brooks' luminous cosmic performance" of the character.

 Kazan was nominated for the Academy Award for Best Adapted Screenplay and Golden Globe Award for Best Screenplay for his work on Reversal of Fortune.

 Personal life

+Kazan graduated from Swarthmore College, with a major in English, in 1969.
 In 1984, Kazan married screenwriter Robin Swicord.
 Their daughters are actresses Zoe Kazan and Maya Kazan.